GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 Now that we've introduced the data that creates the graphs, it's time to talk about data types that can phase them in order to produce fully phased diploid assemblies (in the case of human assemblies).

 ### Trio Data
 At the moment the easiest and most effective way to phase human assemblies is with trio information.
 Meaning you sequence a sample, and then you also sequence its parents.
 You then look at which parts of the genome the sample inherited from one parent and not the other.
-This is done with kmer databases (DBs).
-In our case, we will use both Meryl (for Verkko) and yak (for hifiasm) so let's take a moment to learn about kmer DBs.
+This is done with *k*-mer databases (DBs).
+In our case, we will use both Meryl (for Verkko) and yak (for hifiasm) so let's take a moment to learn about *k*-mer DBs.

 #### Meryl
-[Meryl](https://github.com/marbl/meryl) is a kmer counter that dates back to Celera.
-It creates kmer DBs, but it is also a toolset that you can use for finding kmers and manipulating kmer count sets.
-Meryl is to kmers what BedTools is to genomic regions.
+[Meryl](https://github.com/marbl/meryl) is a *k*-mer counter that dates back to Celera.
+It creates *k*-mer DBs, but it is also a toolset that you can use for finding *k*-mers and manipulating *k*-mer count sets.
+Meryl is to *k*-mers what BedTools is to genomic regions.

 Today we want to use Meryl in the context of creating databases from PCR-free Illumina readsets.
 These can be used both during the assembly process and during the post-assembly QC.

 **Some background on assembly phasing with trios**

 Verkko takes as an input what are called hapmer DBs.
-These are constructed from the kmers that a child inherits from one parent and not the other.
-These kmers are useful for phasing assemblies because if an assembler has two very similar sequences, it can look for maternal-specific kmers and paternal-specific kmers and use those to determine which haplotype to assign to each sequence.
+These are constructed from the *k*-mers that a child inherits from one parent and not the other.
+These *k*-mers are useful for phasing assemblies because if an assembler has two very similar sequences, it can look for maternal-specific *k*-mers and paternal-specific *k*-mers and use those to determine which haplotype to assign to each sequence.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/meryl_venn.png?raw=true" width="350"/>
 </p>

-In the venn diagram above, the maternal hapmer kmers/DB are on the left-hand side (in the purple in red box).
-The paternal hapmer kmers/DB are on the right-hand side (in the purple in blue box).
+In the Venn diagram above, the maternal hapmer *k*-mers/DB are on the left-hand side (in the purple in red box).
+The paternal hapmer *k*-mers/DB are on the right-hand side (in the purple in blue box).

 !!! question "Wait, what is phasing?"

     Phasing is the process of saying two things are on the same haplotype.

     One way you will hear us talk about phasing in this workshop is in the context of ultra long reads.
-In this case we may have two heterozygous regions separated by a homozougous region.
+In this case we may have two heterozygous regions separated by a homozygous region.
 If we can find a long read that maps to the top sequences in both, then we could say that these sequences come from the same haplotype.
 That is phasing.

     <p align="center">
         <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/ont_phasing.png?raw=true" width="550"/>